CorentinWicht/RESTINGLAB/README.md

 ![](tools/screenshots/MainGUI.png)

+**At this stage, all the buttons are `RED 🔘`, meaning that no parameters have been yet defined and the script cannot run.**

-First, you should decide whether:
+Hence, first, you should decide whether:
 ```
 * You want to run the Preprocessing phase only, the Analysis phase only or both of them (bottom switch)
 * You want to define new parameters or want to load existing ones (LOAD PARAMETERS button)